Mieszko Bolesławowic: Prince of Kraków

 Though there is no direct primary source evidence for this, notes in Kraków almanacs strongly suggest that during the years 1086–1089 Mieszko was prince of Kraków.
 However, sometime during this time he accepted over-lordship of his uncle Wladyslaw I Herman, and gave up his hereditary claim to the crown of Poland in exchange for becoming first in line to succeed him.
 It is also during this time (1088) that he married a Turov princess (from Ruthenia) Euphraxia of Turov, a daughter of Izyaslav I and Gertrude of Poland.

 Death

-According to Gallus Anonymus the young prince was poisoned during a feast on orders of palatine Sieciech (who as Gallus Anonymus wrote wanted to "kill off the entire Piast dynasty") in Kraków in 1089.
+According to Gallus Anonymus the young prince was poisoned during a feast, possibly on orders of palatine Sieciech (who as Gallus Anonymus wrote wanted to "kill off the entire Piast dynasty") in Kraków in 1089.
 The death of Mieszko, the rightful pretender to the throne, allowed Władysław to strengthen his rule over Poland; Sieciech, after failed attempts to kill all of Władysław's sons, would be exiled.